As an Amazon Associate, I earn from qualifying purchases.

 - 1 ½ tablespoon double the cream lemon juice

 - Process all the ingredients for the anchovy butter until smooth and evenly amalgamated.
-If you don’t have a food processor, liquidize the anchovies with the cream and then beat them into the butter with the lemon juice.
+If you don’t have a liquidize the anchovies with the cream and then beat them into the butter with the lemon juice.

 - Completely gadget-less?
-Chop the anchovy fillets finely and they mash with 30g (1 oz) of the butter.
+Chop the anchovy fillets finely and they mash with 30g (1 oz) of butter.
 Beat with the remaining ingredients.
 Pile into a bowl and chill.

 - Dust the sole fillets with seasoned flour.
 Heat a little clarified butter in a frying pan until foaming.
 Fry the fillets quickly on either side until golden.
 You’ll probably need to do this in several batches to speed up the process by using two large frying pans.

 - Replace the butter with a fresh knob if it darkens too much.
 Serve quickly with the lemon wedges, handing round the cool anchovy butter separately.